Nosálov: Administrative division

+Etymology

+The name is derived from the personal name Nosál, meaning "Nosál's (court)".

+Geography

+Nosálov is located about 19 km northeast of Mělník and 41 km north of Prague.
+It lies on the border between the Ralsko Uplands and Jizera Table.
+The highest point is the hill Vrátenská hora at 507 m above sea level.
+The western half of the municipal territory lies in the Kokořínsko – Máchův kraj Protected Landscape Area.

 History

 The first written mention of Nosálov is from 1324.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The village of Nosálov consists of a unique complex of original wooden cottages from the turn of the 18th and 19th centuries, so called hop houses.
 They are a remnant of the times when there was a hop-growing area.
+The village is protected as a village monument reservation.

-The small Chapel of the Holy Trinity in the centre of Nosálov was built in 1808 and is a valuable example of a small village building of this period.
+The Chapel of the Holy Trinity in the centre of Nosálov was built in 1808 and is a valuable example of a small village building of this period.